 Usually, gum inflammation appears between the second and eighth month of pregnancy.
 Signs of pregnancy gingivitis range from red-looking gums that bleed a little when brushing teeth, to severe swelling and bleeding of gum tissue.

 Tips to Prevent Pregnancy Gingivitis

 First, to prevent pregnancy gingivitis it is especially important to practice good oral hygiene habits, which include brushing at least twice a day, flossing once a day, and using an antimicrobial mouth rinse.
-If you are due for a professional cleaning, don’t skip it simply because you are pregnant.
+If you are due for professional cleaning, don’t skip it simply because you are pregnant.
 Now more than ever, professional dental cleanings are particularly important.

 Gum disease that doesn’t get better may need to treated by a dental professional.
-Treatments may include antibiotics and excision of affected tissue.
+Treatments may include antibiotics and excision of the affected tissue.

 Gum Disease and Premature Birth